- Scientific Name

 “With a soft, whiteish coat, a long tongue for sipping nectar from flowers, a stout body, and a delicate and graceful flight, this Caribbean bat has captured my imagination and steeled my resolve to ensure it does not go extinct.”

-BCI Conservation Projects including Jamaican Flower Bats: Endangered Species Interventions
+For more information on Bat Conservation International projects including work with Jamaican Flower Bats: Endangered Species Interventions